feizc/Meta-Ensemble/README.md

 This is the PyTorch implementation for inference and training of the weightformer network as described in:
 > **Meta-Ensemble Parameter Learning**

-In between, we introduce a new task, referred to **meta ensemble parameter learning**, which aims to directly predict the parameters of ensemble distillation model based on the parameters of base learners as well as small part of training dataset.
+In between, we introduce a new task, referred to **meta ensemble parameter learning**, which aims to directly predict the parameters of knowledge distillation model based on the parameters of base learners as well as small part of training dataset.